Fraticelli: The Spiritual Franciscans movement

+Declaration of heresy and the rise of Fraticelli

-In support of the friars’ commitment to “holy poverty”, Pope Gregory IX adopted a legal construct whereby gifts to the Franciscans were vested in the Holy See, thus granting the friars mere loaned use of these.
-In this way, they need not be perennially destitute.
+In support of the friars’ commitment to “holy poverty”, Pope Gregory IX adopted a legal construct whereby gifts to the Franciscans were vested in the Holy See, thus only granting the friars mere loaned use of these.
+In this way, they did not need to be perennially destitute.
 Pope Innocent IV gave the Franciscans permission to appoint “procurators” to buy, sell, and administer goods given to them.
 Pope Nicholas III confirmed this arrangement in 1279, in the papal bull Exiit qui seminat.
 The Zelanti or "Spirituals" felt this abrogated the spirit of Saint Francis, and believed a restricted use of property was more in keeping with his rule.
 The differences were not fully adjusted nor was unity ever completely restored between the Spirituals and the main body of the order, the Community.

+Neither Nicholas III's Exiit qui seminat nor Clement V's Exivi de paradiso, issued in 1312 in the wake of the Council of Vienne, succeeded in reconciling the two positions, and in 1317 Pope John XXII's bull Quorundam exigit formally censured the Spirituals; the following year four of the most obdurate friars were burned at the stake as heretics, while other dissidents, later known as the Fraticelli, continued to be prosecuted by the Inquisition.
+The dispute soon acquired a further, more theoretical dimension when John XXII, in the bull Cum inter nonnullos (1323), declared it heretical to maintain that Christ and the Apostles had owned nothing; the order's minister general, Michael of Cesena, together with Bonagratia of Bergamo and William of Ockham, rejected the ruling and took refuge with the excommunicated emperor Louis IV of Bavaria, whose Appeal of Sachsenhausen (1324) likewise repudiated the papal decision, although Cesena's successor as minister general, Geraldus Odonis, subsequently submitted to the pope on behalf of the order.
+Although persecution greatly reduced the numbers of the Spirituals, the movement nonetheless gave impetus to the rise of stricter reform currents within the order, first the Friars of the Strict Observance and later the Capuchins.